sumotoy/RA8875/README.md

 Check 'Proof of working' in wiky.<br>

 NOT tested at all:
 * Waveshare displays (if you are able to force SPI mode...)
+Since the company refuse to collaborate to give the needed infos I'm actually dropped any test/support of their products.
 * Any 640x480

 <b>NOTE</b>:If your do not work please ask here.<br>